jo-pouradier/tele-notify-bot/README.md

 - [ ] System to have command with steps: /metrics -> which server ?
 Master send new buttons to select by the user, just like botFather with bot management.

 - [ ] How to easily manage commands/function associated ? map ? objects ?

+## Interactions

+The combinations of menu button (a list of all commands available) and of keyboard button when multiple choices are possible.
+The usage of CallbackQueries is to set parameters or anything that doesnt need a chat response.